Santa Anita Park Resists Call To Suspend Racing After 2 More Horses Die

 PETA has called for a nationwide suspension of racing until greater safety measures are put in place.
 "Trainers, owners, and veterinarians have recklessly controlled racing and imperiled horses for too long, and those days must come to an end," Senior Vice President Kathy Guillermo said in a statement.

 And while just a handful of race days remain this season, Santa Anita is set to host the prestigious Breeders' Cup in November.
-Amid the spate of horse deaths, according to the LA Times, the Breeders' Cup committee is considering possibly moving the event to Churchill Downs in Kentucky.
+Amid the spate of horse deaths, according to the LA Times, the Breeders' Cup committee is considering moving the event to Churchill Downs in Kentucky.

 NPR's Up First is the news you need to start your day.